dgroomes/gradle-playground/README.md

 * DONE `java-preview-features` to `java-preview-features-groovy-dsl` and `java-preview-features-kotlin-dsl` to `java-preview-features` because the Kotlin DSL is now fully usable and featureful in my experience.
 This was not quite true a year ago but it is really good now!
 I love the auto-completion.
-* Add a multi-module Gradle project example.
+* DONE Add a multi-module Gradle project example.
 Similar to the one defined at <https://github.com/dgroomes/kafka-playground/blob/557243bea2960a18e5b11da04f2cec46989576ee/build.gradle.kts#L10>